 When using co solvents, is the pump only recovering the butane or is it recovering the co solvent too?
 As a rule, solvents are removed lowest boiling point first.
 So how can you be sure you are recovering the co solvent and looping it back throught at a known rate.
 Dont worry, it keeps getting more complicated and uncontrollable.
 So rather than tell them what is wrong and how to fix it I will just stop here.

 A TAMISIUM is more costly initially but you will not be bothered with replacing, repairing and buying unsafe leaking redundant pump systems to keep your business operating at a level that a pump could never achieve.
 As a matter of fact you could buy 2 of our more costly systems and the cost would amortize out faster because the cost of those pumps and the maintenance would never go away.
-Neither would the risk of fire and contamination when using a pump.
+Neither would the risk of fire and contamination when using a HVAC pump.
 If you want to use a pump with your system you can omit about half the parts and cut your initical cost in half.
-But again we do not know of any food grade safe volatile flammable solvent pump that exist.
-Or we would be using it and endorsig it for cold inefficient processing where the benefits of going pump free are not needed or wanted.
+But again we do not know of any food grade safe volatile flammable solvent recovery pump that exist.
+We would be using it and endorsig it for cold inefficient processing where the benefits of going pump free are not needed or wanted.

 When we used pumps prior to 2005 we never had this control that we have now and could only produce a minimal variety of extracts usually only one variety.
 I saved some of my old discarded plant material and reextracted it with the new system.
 I got more out and more variety.